connxio/docs/docs/Users/users.md

 # User Management

-User accounts are needed to access the ConnXio Portal.
+User accounts are needed to access the Connxio Portal.
 The user account allows a user to access the companies and subscriptions that the user has access to.

-Access in ConnXio is split up into companies and subscriptions.
+Access in Connxio is split up into companies and subscriptions.
 A user can have access to one or more subscriptions using the same login information.
 The active subscription is selected in the dropdown menu at the top of the screen.

 There are three different roles of users.